PerfectCarl/elementary-files-testing/trash.md

 **Expected:** nothing happens

 ### TRASH-07
-Drag a file located in the trash folder to the trash folder opened in another window
+Drag a file located in the trash folder to the trash folder opened in another window with the mouse primary button

 **Expected:** nothing happens

 ### TRASH-08
-Drag a file located in the trash folder to another trash folder from another window
+Drag a file located in the trash folder to another trash folder from another window with the mouse secondary button

 **Expected:** nothing happens